 188. Authority of Twitter user Account

-Tweets coming from authorized or large follower accounts usually have greater effect than low profile account.
+Tweets coming from authorized or large follower accounts usually have a greater effect than low-profile accounts.

 189. Facebook Likes

-Not very much but Google sees the number likes on the authorized page to check its popularity.
+Not very much, but Google sees the number of likes on the authorized page to check its popularity.

 190. Facebook Shares

-Fb Shares have stronger effect than likes.
-Sometimes a large number of shares represents quality of content.
+Fb shares have a stronger effect than likes.
+Sometimes, a large number of shares represents the quality of the content.

 191. Authority of Facebook User Account

-Just like Twitter and g+, shares /likes coming from popular account or pages contain much more weight.
+Just like Twitter and g+, shares/likes coming from popular accounts or pages carry much more weight.

 VIII.
 User Interaction